This article offers a comprehensive overview of Knack's search views, providing valuable insights into the available settings and options.

 Empty Results Text

-Pagination determines how many records will show at one time.
-If the total number of records exceeds the number set here, then links will be added to the search results table to navigate to additional pages, displaying more records.
+Pagination controls the number of records displayed at a time.
+If the total number of records exceeds the set limit, additional pages with links will be added to the search results grid, allowing users to navigate and view more records.

 Title and Description